FredrikMWold/npm-search/README.md

 ## Features

 - 🔎 Fast npm search from the terminal
+- 🧰 Manage and update your project's npm packages
 - 📊 Results show version, weekly downloads, license, and author
 - 📚 Details sidebar with description and quick links (homepage, repo, npm)
 - ⌨️ One-key install (i), dev install (I), and update (u) when installed